idamariasofie/mildew-detection/README.md

 ### Page 4: Project Hypothesis and Validation
 This page outlines the project hypothesis and how it was validated throughout the project lifecycle.
 Key components:
-- Project hypothesis statement.
+- Project hypothesis.
 - Description of the validation approach, including data collection, model training, and evaluation methods.
 - Summary of validation results and their alignment with the project hypothesis.

-### Page 5: Model Performance
+### Page 5: ML Metrics
 This page provides technical details on the performance of the ML model developed for cherry leaf health prediction.
 Key components:
-- Model architecture overview, including the types of layers and parameters used.
-- Performance metrics such as accuracy, precision, recall, and F1-score.
-- Visualizations of model performance, such as confusion matrices or ROC curves.

-### Page 6: ML Metrics
 - Provide metrics from model training presented visually
 - Provide metrics from model evaluation presented visually
-- Provide True Positives(TP), True Negatives(TN), False Positives(FN) and False Negatives(FN) from model evaluation presented visually
-- Provide scikit-learns classification report from model evalutation
+- Visualizations of model performance and accuracy.

-## Unfixed Bugs
+## Fixed Bugs

 ### Collect data set from Kaggle